 Opening Hours: Monday-Sunday 11AM - 10 PM

 Spice up this jumbo bread with some ice cream!
 Depending on the time of year, they have seasonal flavors such as sakura or sweet potato.
-Best to get there early since the queue could last over an hour!
+Best to get there early to beat the line!

 Access Info: 3-minute walk from Asakusa Station